ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 definitely over-engineered some parts of it and the code could've been a lot DRYer.

 The code I used during the CTF definitely didn't make enough use of regex.
 Originally my template variable extraction implementation was about 80 lines of code.
-I later re-wrote it with pure regex, bringing it down to 15 lines.
-It was signifcantly faster and easier to implement that way.
+I later rewrote it with pure regex, bringing it down to 15 lines.
+It was significantly faster and easier to implement that way.
 Not only was I not writing an extra 65 lines of code, I also wasn't debugging it when it broke :)

-Afterall, regex is a super specialized and expressive language for pattern matching, and in this case, that was exactly what the problem demanded.
+After all, regex is a super specialized and expressive language for pattern matching, and in this case, that was exactly what the problem demanded.
 So pure regex should've been a natural choice for me.